 - Click the OK button at the bottom of the Title Editor.
 If you opened the title from the Library, you will be prompted to save any changes to the title under a new name.
 If you opened the title from a timeline, your new or updated title becomes part of the current project. - Click on the Cancel button at the bottom of the Title Editor.
-Any changes you have made are discarded.

-Click the Cancel button (X) at the top right of the window.
+Any changes you have made are discarded. - Click the Cancel button (X) at the top right of the window.
 This is equivalent to clicking Cancel, except that if you have made changes you will be given an opportunity to save before closing.

-The Library
+The Library in the Title Editor

 The Library appears in the Title Editor as a tabbed panel on the left side of the window.
 The tabs across the top give access to all the available media and content.
-This compact view of the Library is functionally the same as the main view described in Chapter 2.
-For editing titles, the Library sections of interest are Photos, Video, and Movie Projects.